-The Choral Scholar program, open to students in all forms, is designed to develop the “complete choral singer,” and is an approach unique to St. Andrew’s among American boarding schools.
+The Choral Scholar program, open to all students in all forms, is designed to develop the “complete choral singer,” and is an approach unique to St. Andrew’s among American boarding schools.
 The program is based on an expanded version of Voice for Life, created by the Royal School of Church Music (RSCM) in London, England, an institution with which St. Andrew’s School is affiliated.
 Features of the Choral Scholar program include:

-- Individual and group instruction in music theory, aural skills, sight-singing and music history;
+- individual and group instruction in music theory, aural skills, sight-singing and music history;

 In addition to the Choral Scholars program, The Noxontones is a popular a cappella ensemble of roughly 14-16 singers that rehearses twice weekly in the evenings and performs a number of times throughout the year.
 The focus of Noxontones is the American collegiate a cappella literature, including arrangements done especially for the group by their director.
 Noxontones is open to students in the IV, V, and VI Forms, by audition.

 Private voice lessons for any student are also available as scheduling allows.